Zokhoi/Mustemmer/README.md

 This is a project that provides a webapp and database integration for organizing and managing music stems collection.

 It is expected to be run on a NAS/server on a local network, on which the stems are stored.

+This webapp is currently in minimal working shape, with some features planned but not implemented yet.